jvandenbroek/domoticz/scripts/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # Change log

+[2.3.0]

+ - Fixed a problem where if you have two scripts for a device and one script uses the name and the other uses the id as trigger, the id-based script wasn't executed.
+ - Added active to devices (more logical naming than bState). myDevice.active is true or false depending on a set of known state values (like On, Off, Open, Closed etc).
+ - Added simple urlEncode method on the Domoticz object so you can prepare a string before using it in openURL().
+ - Updating text from dzVents in a text-device now triggers the event system.
+ - Added adapter for the new Temperature+Barometer device.
+ - Added support for groups and scenes change events.
+Use "on = { scenes = { 'myScene1', 'myScene2' }, groups = {'myGroup1'} }"

 [2.2.0]